john-xor/bpf-bytecode-helper/README.md

 converts tcpdump's output of -ddd to a bytecode iptables can understand and act on

 usage
-./tcpdump_conv.sh "iptables chain" "<transport protocol>" "bpf filter here"
+./tcpdump_conv.sh "iptables chain" "transport protocol" "bpf filter here"

  example for a window size of 29200
  ./tcpdump_conv.sh "INPUT" "tcp" "tcp[14:2]=29200"